LakshithaEzi/LakshithaEzi/README.md

 🔹 Collaborative team player with excellent communication skills, adept at working in agile environments to deliver high-quality solutions.

-🔹 Dedicated to staying updated with the latest industry trends and technologies to continuously enhance skills and contribute effectively to projects.
+🔹 Dedicated to staying updated with the latest industry trends and technologies to enhance skills and contribute effectively to projects continuously.

 🔹 Enthusiastic about leveraging innovative tools and frameworks to streamline development processes and exceed client expectations.